btskinner/downloadipeds/README.md

 The default behavior is to download **ALL OF IPEDS**.
 If you don't want everything, modify `ipeds_file_list.txt` to include only those files that you want.
 Simply erase those you don't want, keeping one file name per row.

+You also have the option of whether you wish to overwrite existing files.
+If you do, change the -overwrite- option to TRUE.
+The default behavior is to only download files listed in `ipeds_file_list.txt` that have not already been downloaded.

 ## To Run

 For the default options, run the script `downloadipeds.R` as is.
 It will create subdirectories as needed to store data and program files.
 You may wish to place the folder in its own directory.
 Just make sure that `ipeds_file_list.txt` is in the same directory.
 For example, let's say you place both files in a directory called `ipeds`: